AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Weapon Masteries

 Some classes, subclasses, and feats let characters gain access to Weapon Masteries with weapons of their choice, allowing them to use the Weapon Mastery property when they attack with that weapon.
-Below is the list of all the Mastery properties, some of which are new and some of which have been modified from the OneDnD playtest documents.
+Below is the list of all the Mastery properties, some of which are new and some of which have been modified from the 2024 DnD playtest documents.

 The Weapon Mastery prerequisites show which Masteries are applicable to which weapons.
 If a game feature lets you replace a weapon's Mastery property with another one, that weapon must meet any prerequisite specified for the new property.